Jtboone1/AR_Checkers/README.md

 We can then detect where the pieces are simply by indexing through each rectangle.
 For every rectangle, we just index through all the circles to see if a center dot is within the bounds of that rectangle.
-If the center of the circle is within the bounds of the rectangle and the overall intensity equates to red, its a red piece, else it is a black piece.
+If the center of a circle is within the bounds of the rectangle and the overall intensity equates to red, its a red piece, else it is a black piece.
 If no center is found, the square is empty.